anabramos/human-cockroach-nuclear-bomb/README.md

 - Implement a best of 3 or best of 5 game format where a player/enemy can play several rounds until the first scores 3 or 5 points – then the game will reset.

 - Display at the introduction to every new game (next to the instructions box) the battle name and score of the previous player.

+<a name="user-experience-ux"></a>

+## User Experience (UX)
+The user experience for the game is built with 2 personas in mind.
+Each persona presents a different user story and different goals when accessing the website.

+- Personas
+    - Persona 1: Code Institute project evaluators
+    - Persona 2: Rock, paper and scissors fanatic players

+- About the game
+Have you ever thought to yourself “I wish there was a more fun way to play rock paper and scissors”.
+Or did you also never really understood why does a paper win from a rock anyways?
+Well, then this game is for you!
+Cockroaches and Nuclear Bomb brings a fun new way of playing a classic game while using actual science to explain why certain ‘objects’ win from the others.
+Don’t stand there just waiting, and go play our game now!

+- User stories

+    - A Code Institute project evaluator:
+        - I evaluate on a regular basis hundreds of rock, paper and scissors games.
+        - I know all the different ways in which someone can build a rock, paper and scissors game in Python.
+        - If I have to assess another rock paper and scissors game, I hope it has something new to it so I get some excitement from it.
+        - I want to be entertained and laugh a bit while assessing a new project.

+    - A Rock, paper and scissors fanatic player:
+        - I already know everything there is to know about rock, paper and scissors.
+        - I like the different variations of the rock, paper and scissors games, such as: rock, paper, scissors, lizard, spock (Big Bang Theory).
+        - I am always looking for a new way to play rock, paper and scissors.

+- Cockroaches and Nuclear Bomb goals with the game:
+    - The application provides a fun new way to play one of the most classic games worldwide.

 <a name="testing"></a>